 For SQA, GCSE and IB students, unless a higher level is specified in the stated entry requirements, a pass is required in English at the following grades or higher:

 - SQA National 5 at B

 - IB Standard Level at 5 (English ab initio is not accepted for entry)

 English language tests

-- IELTS Academic module overall 7.5 with 7.5 in each component.
+- IELTS Academic: total 7.5 with at least 7.5 in each component

-- Pearson Test of English (Academic): Total 76 with at least 76 in each Communicative Skills section
+- PTE Academic: total 76 with at least 76 in each component.

 As we review the selection process regularly, please check online before you apply to ensure you have the most up-to-date information.